 So how would we sum up our Monsigny Champagne No III Brut review?
 Two simple words – affordable quality.
 Rarely paired, they’re the dream scenario.

 Yes, if you’re looking for something really special to make a night memorable then you may do better looking elsewhere.
 We probably wouldn’t recommend Monsigny to toast an engagement.
-But to serve 50 bottles of at a wedding?
+But to serve 50 bottles of at a wedding reception or a party?
 That’s probably a good shout.

 Get yourself a bottle, you won’t regret it.